MohammadAsadolahi/DDQN_Deep-Double_Q-Learning-for-solving-OpenAi-Gym-LunarLander-v2-in-python/README.md

 Naive TensorFlow (using Keras) implementation of paper:  Deep Reinforcement Learning with Double Q-learning https://arxiv.org/abs/1509.06461

-[feel free to ask any question in Issues or just email me]
-Mohammad.E.Asadolahi@gmail.com

 #### How to install requirements
 The `requirements.txt` file should list all Python libraries that the project depend on, and they will be installed using: